minorunara/TimberbornMods/10xDistributionPost/ThunderstorePackage/README.md

 Swimming buffs were removed from the base game and no longer function.

-Because of the increased default strength, the amount that beavers and golems can carry has increased.
+Because of the increased default strength, the amount that beavers and bots can carry has increased.

 The buffer per route was accordingly increased to 200.